Jameela Jamil: Charity

 Jamil appeared on C4 Orange Rockcorps 2009, volunteering to help create a concert to fund local community projects.
 She has supported the Cultural Learning Alliance, which promotes access to culture for children and young people, and Vinspired National Awards for people aged 16–25 who have contributed to their communities through volunteering.
 Jamil designed her own version of SpongeBob SquarePants to be auctioned off with all the proceeds going to Childline.

-Jamil also said that she would wear a chicken costume for the same number of days equal to the number of thousands of pounds she raises for Comic Relief.
+She also said she would wear a chicken costume for the number of days equal to the number of thousands of pounds she raises for Comic Relief.
 She was sponsored approximately £16,000 and wore the costume for 16 consecutive days.

 Honours

-Jamil was one of fifteen women selected to appear on the cover of the September 2019 issue of British Vogue "Forces for Change", by guest editor Meghan, Duchess of Sussex.
+Jamil was one of 15 women selected to appear on the cover of the September 2019 issue of British Vogue "Forces for Change", by guest editor Meghan, Duchess of Sussex.

 On 2 August 2019, Jamil was awarded "Advocate of the Year" from the Ehlers-Danlos Society.

 Jamil received the "Phenom" award from the 12th annual Shorty Awards on 3 May 2020.

 Personal life

 Jamil has been in a relationship with musician James Blake since 2015.
 She publicly declared herself as queer after her appointment as a judge of voguing reality series Legendary received heavy criticism, as voguing ball culture is rooted in Black and Latino LGBTQ communities in New York.

-Jamil has also stated that she has experienced anxiety, depression and obsessive-compulsive disorder.
-On 10 October 2019, as part of World Mental Health Day, Jamil stated she survived a suicide attempt six years prior.
-In an episode of the talkshow Red Table Talk in 2020, Jamil revealed that she had also attempted suicide eight years prior due to a nervous breakdown.
-She also stated that she partook in EMDR therapy to treat her post traumatic stress disorder prior to her move to Los Angeles.
+Jamil has experienced anxiety, depression, and obsessive-compulsive disorder.
+On 10 October 2019, as part of World Mental Health Day, Jamil said she survived a suicide attempt six years earlier.
+In a 2020 episode of the talkshow Red Table Talk, she said she had also attempted suicide eight years earlier due to a major depressive episode.
+She said that she partook in EMDR therapy to treat her post traumatic stress disorder before moving to Los Angeles.

+In May 2024, Jamil said that her battle with an eating disorder has "destroyed" her bone density and damaged "my kidney, my liver, my digestive system, my heart".